How Many Types of Moths Are There?

 Within Lepidopterans are different families that include over 160 types of moths (and over 11,000 species).
 These include Pyralidae, Erebidae, Geometridae, and others.

-If you want to know how many types of moths are there, it depends on what type of moth you’re talking about.
+If you want to know how many moths are there, it depends on what type of moth you’re talking about.

-In total, there are around 11,000 moth species identified by science so far.
+In total, around 11,000 moth species have been identified by science so far.
 Of these, only 8% have been given names and described.

 Most of these have been discovered recently, with scientists still finding new species yearly.
-Of course, when we say discovered, we mean named – all but seven percent of known moth species have already been described by scientists.
+Of course, when we say discovered, we mean named – scientists have already described all but seven percent of known moth species.

 In fact, out of all moths on Earth, around 80% are brightly colored.
 This is because there is far less competition from other insects in these regions: if you want to attract a mate or scare off predators, it helps to be noticeable!